tom-seddon/b2/doc/Overview.md

 the ROM image.
 You can load a file off disk, or choose one of the various standard ROMs that are supplied with the emulator.

+Use the `Type` option in the `...` menu to select the ROM mapper type, if the ROM is larger than 16 KB.
+The following options are available.
+The list of ROMs for each type comes from MAME's ROM list, and is not exhaustive.

+- `16 KB` - ordinary ROM, 16 KB or smaller
+- `Inter-Word (32 KB)` - Computer Concepts Inter-Word, AMX Design, Beebug Master ROM

-Tick the box in the RAM column to make that sideways slot writeable.
+If the ROM type is 16 KB, you can tick the box in the RAM column to make that sideways slot writeable.

 Use the up/down arrows to rearrange the ROM contents, changing the priorities.